Most Indians facing difficulty in managing their expenses

-New Delhi, Jan 31 (IANS) A majority of Indians are finding it difficult to manage their expenses, showed an IANS-CVoter pre-budget survey.
+New Delhi: A majority of Indians are finding it difficult to manage their expenses, showed an IANS-CVoter pre-budget survey.

 Around 65.8 per cent respondents in the survey said that current expenses have become difficult to manage, while 30 per cent people said that although expenses have gone up, they are in manageable limits.